cdijkstra/Blog/Scheduled-Pipeline.md

 ![](images/k8spipeline.png)
 Azure pipeline are well-suited to notify about upgrades, because we 1) can schedule these, 2) can perform a simple bash script and rest API calls.
 What should it look like?
 * Firstly, there is a *time-trigger* (cronjob) such that it runs regularly,
-* Then an `az` task retrieves available AKS upgrades,
+* Then an `az aks get-upgrades` task retrieves available AKS upgrades,
 * Lastly, in case of available upgrades, post these to your rest API.

 Let's start constructing our pipeline in Azure Devops.